hlucey/third-party/cis5-iam.md

 ## Next steps
 {: #next-steps}

 Now it's time to pull everything together!
 Return to the resource management console to publish your service in limited visibility and validate your offering in the catalog.
-See: [Publishing and testing your service](/docs/third-party/cis4-rmc-publish.html).
+For more information, see [Publishing and testing your service](/docs/third-party/cis4-rmc-publish.html).